CIRCL/factual-rules/README.md

 # factual-rules

-Facture rules are [YARA](https://yara.readthedocs.io/en/stable/) rules to find legitimate software on raw disk acquisition.
+Factual rules are [YARA](https://yara.readthedocs.io/en/stable/) rules to find legitimate software on raw disk acquisition.
 The goal of the software is to be able to use a set of rules against collected or acquired digital forensic evidences and find installed software in a timely fashion.
 All the rules are generated using [factual-rules-generator](https://github.com/CIRCL/factual-rules-generator).

 ## Source and origin of rules